OwnersUp/ownersup.com/_posts/2018-09-03-time-management-best-practices-for-the-busy-entrepreneur.md

 ![](/assets/images/screen-shot-2018-07-25-at-6-45-20-pm.png)

-###### &nbsp;
+######

 Being productive does not mean being busy.
-When you are on top of things, there's no need to feel that your time is not enough to accomplish things. &nbsp;
+When you are on top of things, there's no need to feel that your time is not enough to accomplish things.

 As an empowered entrepreneur, every minute should matter to you.
 Dedicate your time on things that can make your business and even yourself grow.
 Continue educating yourself or joining a mastermind group for entrepreneurs to learn more strategies that can help your business prosper.

-_To see a great infographic about time management, [click here](https://ownersup.com/action/accountability/growth/2018/08/21/time-management-infographic)._
+*To see a great infographic about time management, [click here](https://ownersup.com/action/accountability/growth/2018/08/21/time-management-infographic).*